RafiAbhinaya/myedusolve-study-notes/SQL-fundamentals/README.md

-SQL fundamentals study notes and projects.
-wouldn't really be useful since we can't see the ouput haha
+Not that useful since we can't view the ouput through here haha